Corvinus TDK (institutional level)

 Digital marketing

-The section welcomes all papers that examine the digital aspects of marketing: the spread of online technologies, an innovative approach to the planning, implementation and evaluation of a digital marketing strategy; online customer behavior and related decisions, omnichannel marketing; current content reflecting the challenges of digital marketing, which appear, for example, in the digital marketing activities of small and medium-sized companies or marketing agencies.
+The section welcomes all papers that explore the digital aspects of marketing: the proliferation of online technologies, innovative approaches to designing, implementing and evaluating digital marketing strategies; online consumer behaviour and related decisions, omnichannel marketing; current content reflecting on the challenges of digital marketing, for example in the digital marketing activities of SMEs or marketing agencies.

 Economics